 Related: 20 Quirky History Facts About London

-Tower of London
+The Tower of London

 This castle is one to visit if you’re interested in the Norman conquest, any of the royal family, the Tudors and even the first and second world wars as the tower held prisoners of espionage.
 Not to mention, it currently holds the crown jewels.
-Visit the tower here.

 The British Museum

-One of the most historic sites to visit is of course The British Museum.
-This exhibits two million years of human history and culture, from the prehistoric era to modern day, including sites such as the Parthenon Frieze and the Rosetta Stone.
+One of London’s most historic sites to visit is of course The British Museum.
+This exhibits two million years of human history and culture, from the prehistoric era to modern day.
+Exhibits include the Parthenon Frieze and the Rosetta Stone.
 If you’re particularly interested in Ancient Egypt this is one you’ll definitely enjoy.
-Find out a little more about what’s on here.

 Hampton Court Royal Palace

-Finally on our list of historic sites in London, is the Hampton Court Royal Palace.
+Finally, on our list of historic sites in London, is the Hampton Court Royal Palace.
 This is especially useful if you’re studying the Tudors as it was Henry VIII’s favourite residence.
 In fact, it is one of two surviving palaces owned by the king, the other being St James’s Palace.
 Nowadays you can tour the rooms, the 60 acres of gardens and the famous maze, discovering the lives of those that lived there, such as Henry VIII, his wives and children.

 What are your favourite historic sites to visit in London?
 Let us know in the comments!
 You can also view student accommodation in London.